donovantc/whatsapptrafficandroid/README.md

 Started 03-06-2013

 This is an Android App that shows tweets relating to traffic in South Africa.
+This is one of my personal projects which I just started very recently (June 2013).
+I plan on growing it whenever I get a chance.

 At the moment, it just loads the tweets and shows them on a list.